sanjith-s/Naive-Bayes-Space-Restorer/README.md

 The model is based on the description and Python code in Norvig (2009), and the chunking methods for handling long strings is borrowed from Jenks (2018).

-This implementation allows for easy restoration of spaces to entire datasets of documents with a progress bar, and for tuning of hyperparameters _L_ (maximum word length) and λ (smoothing parameter) for model optimization.
+The implementation here allows for easy restoration of spaces to entire datasets of documents with a progress bar, and for tuning of hyperparameters _L_ (maximum word length) and λ (smoothing parameter) for model optimization.

 ## Getting started